ambrosus/ambrosus-node/README.md

 ```

 ## Setuping dev environment:
-To work with dev environemnt you need to have parity node running on development chain:
+To work with dev environemnt you need to have parity(version 1.10+) node running on development chain:
 ```sh
 parity --chain dev --force-ui
 ```